-The Chopped judge reveals the key ingredient for her Cooking
+The Chopped judge reveals the key ingredient in her cookingBy: The Local Palate

 Born and raised in the Punjab province of India, Maneet Chauhan gravitated towards hospitality at a young age, and began working in some of India’s top hotels.
 By age 20, she had decided to move to the United States and attend the Culinary Institute of America in Hyde Park, from which she graduated with several awards.

 Chauhan proved her skill beyond the classroom by beating out forty male competitors for the executive chef position at Chicago’s new Indian-Latin fusion restaurant, Vermillion, in 2004.
 After several years and awards at both the Chicago and New York City location of Vermillion, the chef moved to the South.
 Landing in Nashville, Chauhan successfully opened up several Indian-inspired restaurants (Chauhan Ale & Masala House, Indian street food restaurant Chaatable, Chinese restaurant Tansuo, and modern diner The Mockingbird), where she remains today.

 In addition to her restaurant career, Chauhan also holds an impressive amount of appearances and victories on competitive cooking shows.
 A recurring judge on Chopped, Chuahan has also competed in several Iron Chef seasons.
 Most recently, she won the Food Network competition Tournament of Champions, even donating her prize money of 40,000 dollars to Nashville restaurants affected by the pandemic.

 When asked the key ingredient to her success in both her restaurant career and competitive cook, Chauhan reaches for her treasured spice box.
 Whether she is drawing upon her own upbringing or professional education, Chauhan’s knowledge and understanding of flavor allows her to add layers to every dish.